aral/ar.al-site/content/2018/07/17/enabling-better-blocker-in-gnome-web/index.md

 2. We organise the trackers by popularity.
 3. We manually go through these top trackers, document what they do, and block them.

-This works very well because the Achilles' heel of centralisation can be summed up by old adage "the bigger they are, the harder they fall."
+This works very well because the Achilles' heel of centralisation can be summed up by the old adage "the bigger they are, the harder they fall."
 Centralised topologies are, by their very nature, both very powerful and extremely fragile.[^1]

 ### Cleaning up the Web